clmntgbr/gas_back/README.md

 # Gas BackEnd Project

-its the backend part for the Gas project, who collect all gas price from Gas station in France
+this is the backend part of the Gas Project, who collect all price from gas stations in France

 ## Getting Started

 1. Clone https://github.com/clmntgbr/setup and run `make build start` for the setup project